juanuys/ccgdd/narrative.md

 >
 > Remember the power of mystery to keep the audience engaged.
 Does the game take place in one continuous flow of time, or does it jump around?
 Are there multiple protagonists or narrators?

 We enter the story from a position of stability (Fenix and Scratt are still together).
-This happy co-existance is disrupted when Scratt is gone, and Fenix is in dire straits.
+This happy co-existence is disrupted when Scratt is gone, and Fenix is in dire straits.

 We could potentially start with Fenix mid-battle on a train, but the game will be humorous enough for this not to be necessary (i.e. the "depth" of the story doesn't need to be given weight with any weird narrative devices), so a linear telling will suffice.